 Mom’s Baked Blintzes

-There are so many wonderful and funny things about Mom’s baked blintzes that I don’t know even where to begin.
+The Backstory: There are so many wonderful and funny things about Mom’s baked blintzes that I don’t know even where to begin.
 First, let’s get some history out of the way.
 A blintz, also known as a blini, has its origins in Eastern Europe and is a thin pancake that is typically made without any leavening agent.
 Blintzes are commonly filled with cheese, fruit, or a creamy potato mixture.
 The Russian varieties are made with yeast and you may know them as fancier versions served with caviar, sour cream and smoked salmon and more notably, made famous by New York’s Russian Tea Room.
+More of the Backstory after the recipe…

 This recipe is a decadent, scrumptious, perfect dish for brunch, Break the Fast, a baby naming celebration, Bris or any other gathering where you need to feed a crowd.
 Frozen cheese blintzes are covered with a batter made of eggs, sour cream, orange juice, sugar and vanilla and then baked in a casserole until the blntzes puff up light and golden brown.
 Enough said.
 Somehow, they are surprisingly light.
 Don’t ask me how.